defuse/password-hashing/README.md

 If either of these exceptions are thrown, it is usually indicative of something being *seriously* wrong, so a human should be alerted whenever they are.

-- `InvalidVerifierException`: The password verifier was corrupted or changed between when it was returned by `CreateHash` and passed to `ValidatePassword`.
+- `InvalidHashException`: The password hash was corrupted or changed between when it was returned by `CreateHash` and passed to `ValidatePassword`.
   If this happens, it could mean your database is configured incorrectly, or the code that inserts and retrieves from the database is wrong.